mui/material-ui/docs/pages/blog/migration-update.md

 One of the biggest changes in v5 is the replacement of JSS with Emotion as the default style engine.
 This offers significant advancements in performance when it comes to dynamic styles, and we also believe that it leads to a much more enjoyable developer experience.

+Emotion unlocks many new customization options that developers had been requesting for years, such as custom style utility props, color variants, and custom theme variants.

 ### 3. Better customization tools

 Material UI v5 introduces the `sx` prop, which opens up a whole new realm of possibility for applying custom styles.